alovajs/alovajs.github.io/docs/about/02-comparison.md

 ## Compare with traditional request tools such as axios/fetch/XMLHttpRequest

-Traditional request tools such as `axios/fetch/XMLHttpRequest` and the next-generation request tool alova solve different problems.
-The former focuses on sending requests and receiving responses, while the latter is used to improve APIs The consumption efficiency of alova is improved.
-They complement each other.
-Combining alova with traditional request tools can obtain more powerful request features.
-Let's take axios as an example.
+Traditional request tools such as `axios`, `fetch`, and `XMLHttpRequest`, and the next-generation tool alova solve different problems.
+The former focus on sending requests and receiving responses, while alova improves how efficiently you consume APIs.
+They complement each other, and combining alova with a traditional tool gives you more powerful request capabilities.
+Let's use axios as an example.

 ### alova provides automated request status management for axios

-When you only use axios, you usually need to maintain request-related status by yourself.
-You can get automated request status management capabilities by using alova's use hook.
+When using axios alone, you usually maintain request-related state yourself.
+With alova's hooks, you get automated request state management.

 <Tabs>
 <TabItem value="1" label="axios only">